 - 1. Pay attention to the registration deadlines.
 If you fail to register on time, it could cost you more money (there is a penalty for registering after the start of classes) or, if you don't register at all, you could be removed from the graduate program. - 2.
 If you're in your first year, you should confer with your advisor or CA Director to decide which courses to take.
 Remember that you have to fulfill the program and CA requirements. - 3.
 Enroll at www.testudo.umd.edu.
 You can log in with either your Directory ID (the part before @umd.edu in your email address) or your University ID (9 digit number on your ID), but in either case, the password is your email password. - 4.
 You will need to be enrolled as a full time graduate student (48 units) - a.
 If you are a full time TA or RA, you automatically receive 24 units (half time TAs and RAs get 12 units). - b.
 Credits to units conversion for courses: - i.
 Courses numbered 400-499: 4units/credit - ii.
 Courses numbered 500-599: 5 units/credit - iii.
 Courses numbered 600-897: 6 units/credit - iv.
 Research courses numbered 798/799: 12 units/credit - v.
 Research courses numbered 898/899: 18 credits/unit - 5.
 If you are not taking course work, have not advanced to candidacy, and want to enroll for research credits only: - a.
 Full time TAs and RAs should take ONLY 2 credits of BISI898.
 (2 credits of 898 = 36 units, plus the 24 units from teaching makes you full time) - b.
 Half time TAs and RAs can also take only 2 credits of BISI898 (36 units from 898 PLUS 12 units of teaching makes you full time). - c.
 If you're on a fellowship (e.g. Wiley, NSF, NIH, Graduate Deans, etc.) then you must take 3 credits of BISI898 (or 2 cr of BISI898 and 2 credits 600+ coursework) to be full time. - d.
 Similarly, if you're being paid off campus (e.g. at the NIH, NCI) you also must take 3 credits of bisi898 to be full time. - 6.
-If you are post candidacy, you should NOT be taking any coursework except BISI 899.
+If you are post-candidacy, you will usually be enrolled only in BISI 899.
 The Registrar's Office will automatically enroll you for 6 credits of BISI899.
 However, because this is done by hand, sometimes students get missed, so make sure that you're enrolled before classes start by logging into Testudo OR by checking your student account to see if tuition charges are there. - a.
-Your account is charges a flat fee for post candidacy credits.
-You still need to pay fees out of pocket, but your advisor (RAs) or the university (TAs) are charged a single rate rather than a per credit cost.
+Your account is charged a flat fee for post candidacy credits.
+You still need to pay fees out of pocket, but your advisor (RAs) or the university (TAs) are charged a single rate rather than a per credit cost. - b.
+If you want to take an additional course post-candidacy, confer with the BISI Asst.
+Director and your advisor before enrolling. - 7.
+Do not take more than 8 credits, even though graduate assistants have up to 10 credits of tuition remission.
+The cost for fees doubles if you exceed 8 credits.

-- 7. Do not take more than 8 credits.
-The cost for fees increases dramatically once you exceed 8 credits. - 8.
-If you have a fellowship that is paid through your student account, your fees will be deducted from it before you can receive the funds (this is true of any money that is disbursed via your student account, any account balance will be paid before the funds are disbursed). - 9.
+- 8. If you have a fellowship that is paid through your student account, your fees will be deducted from it before you can receive the funds (this is true of any money that is disbursed via your student account, any account balance will be paid before the funds are disbursed). - 9.
 You will be charged a 2% processing fee if you pay fees by credit or debit card.